China's Economic Growth, Its Causes, Pros, Cons, and Future

 Government spending created a total debt-to-GDP ratio of 260 percent.
-This include government, corporate, and consumer debt.
+This includes debt held by the government, corporations, and consumers.
 Since the state owns many corporations, it must be included.
 The consumer debt may have also created an asset bubble.
-Housing prices have skyrocketed as low interest rates fueled speculation.
+Urban housing prices have skyrocketed as low-interest rates fueled speculation.
 High growth levels have come at the cost of consumer safety.
-The public has protested pollution, food safety scandals, and inflation.
+The public has protested pollution, food safety, and inflation.

-Local governments are charged with providing social services, but aren't allowed to tax locally to fund them.
-As a result, families are forced to save because China doesn't provide benefits for people who've moved from the farms to the cities to work.
+Local governments are charged with providing social services but aren't allowed to tax to fund them.
+As a result, families are forced to save.
+China doesn't offer benefits to people who've moved from the farms to the cities to work.
 Interest rates have been low, so families don't receive much return on their savings.
-As a result, they don't spend much, keeping domestic demand low.
+As a result, they don't spend much.
+That keeps domestic demand low and slows growth.

-To move forward, China needs more innovative companies.
+To boost growth, China needs more innovative companies.
 These only come from entrepreneurship.
 State-owned companies make up 25 percent of total industrial output, down from 75 percent in 1970.
-However, China must do even better.
+But China must do even better.

 Bank loans are nearly 30 percent of the economy.
 One-third of these may be the "off-balance sheet" loans that aren't regulated.
 They are above the lending limits set by the central government.
 If interest rates rise, if growth slows too fast, if the government cuts back on stimulus, these loans will probably default.
 That could set off a collapse in China similar to the 2008 financial crisis in the United States.

 China's leaders now walk a fine line.
 They must reform to remove asset bubbles.
 On the other hand, as growth slows, the standard of living may fall.
 This could cause another revolution.
-People have been willing to turn over personal power to the state only in return for rapid increases in personal wealth.
-China's leaders must reform the economy or it will ultimately collapse.
+People have only been willing to turn over personal power to the state in return for rapid increases in personal wealth.

-One way it is doing this is by boosting investment in China's stock market.
+One way to boost wealth is by encouraging investment in China's stock market.
 That allows companies to rely less on debt, and more on selling stocks, to fund growth.
 It also helps the tech companies that are listed on the Shenzhen exchanges.
 China recently installed the Connect program between the mainland exchanges and the Hong Kong stock market.